Marlboro Township, New Jersey: Fossil collecting

-Open to the public, Big Brook transects the border of Colts Neck and Marlboro, New Jersey.
+Open to the public, Big Brook transects the border of Colts Neck Township and Marlboro Township.
 The stream cuts through sediments that were deposited during the Late Cretaceous period.
 Reportedly, prolific finds of fossils, such as shark teeth, and other deposits of Cretaceous marine fossils, including belemnites are frequently found.
 This is a particularly fossiliferous site, with finds including fish teeth, crab and crustacean claws, shark teeth, rarely dinosaur teeth, dinosaur bone fragments (and on a very rare occasion a complete bone), megalodonyx (prehistoric sloth) teeth and bone fragments.
 The area is regarded as one of the top three dinosaur fossil sites in the state.
 Multiple dinosaur finds have been found in this area.
 In 2009, a leg section from a duckbilled dinosaur called a hadrosaur was found.
 The first dinosaur discovery in North America was made in 1858 in this area.
 Several bones from a Mastodon were found in 2009 by an individual fossil hunting.
 The deposits of marl which gave the township its name have played a major role in preserving the fossils found in the area.
 The fossil beds can be accessed from the bridge on Monmouth Road in Marlboro.